FreshThreadz/Fresh-Threadz-QA/README.md

   ![Screen Shot 2022-09-24 at 2 59 09 PM](https://user-images.githubusercontent.com/18265165/192120723-81afba1c-dd17-45e0-96b3-7c2f7cd602a8.png)

-  -The second optimization I implemented was to add caching to the load balancer.
+  - The second optimization I implemented was to add caching to the load balancer.
 We shaved off even more time on the average response with about a 13ms improvement from the first optimization.

   ![Screen Shot 2022-09-24 at 2 59 30 PM](https://user-images.githubusercontent.com/18265165/192120816-d1aa3680-b7f8-4d68-805f-7a735fc765f4.png)